Friday, December 7, 2012

 More recently, the film was released on Blu-Ray in France in 2009.
 The disc is region free and thus playable on any Blu-Ray player worldwide.
 The special features, however, are encoded in the PAL format and may not be playable on U.S. players.
 The features include a trailer, a short "making of" feature, a short feature on Rick Baker and about 8 minutes or so of deleted scenes.
 Most of the deleted scenes are trims to existing scenes, although there is one shot of Kong destroying a car in New York.

-The high-def transfer is stunning and renders the standard def versions of the film obsolete.
+The high-def transfer was stunning and rendered the previous standard def versions of the film obsolete.
 There is a fair amount of grain to the image, but along with the grain is an astonishing amount of detail.
 Black levels are good and the image is again presented in the proper 2.35:1 aspect ratio.
 Audio options include a French 5.1 DTS "High Resolution" track, an English 5.1 DTS "Master Audio" track, and a Spanish 2.0 DTS track.
 The included subtitle tracks are French, Spanish, Portuguese, Japanese and Dutch.
 Subtitles can be turned off.

 Even more recently the film has shown up on HD movie channels, in its proper aspect ratio and in 5.1.
 The transfer seems a bit cleaner than the French Blu-Ray--meaning less grain--but this may simply be due to the higher compression used on the channels (satellite channels in my case).